-As a public forum, the Court has a policy of providing to the public full access to papers filed in the Office of the Clerk.
-The Court recognizes that, in some cases, the Court must consider confidential information.
-In other cases, law or regulation requires a document to be filed under seal, e.g., a False Claims Act complaint.
-This rule governs requests to file under seal documents or things, whether pleadings, memoranda, declarations, documentary evidence or other evidence.
+As a public forum, the Court has a policy of providing to the public full access to documents filed with the Court.
+In some cases, however, law or regulation requires a document to be filed under seal (e.g., a False Claims Act complaint).
+Those cases are exempt from the procedures described in this rule.
+In other, non-exempt, cases, the Court recognizes that itmust consider confidential information.
+This rule governs requests in civil cases to file under seal documents or things, whether pleadings, memoranda, declarations, documentary evidence or other evidence.
 Proposed protective orders, in which parties establish a procedure for designating and exchanging confidential information, must incorporate the procedures set forth in this rule if, in the course of proceedings in the case, a party proposes to submit sealable information to the Judge.
-This rule is designed to ensure that the assigned Judge receives in chambers a confidential copy of the unredacted and complete document, annotated to identify which portions are sealable, that a separate unredacted and sealed copy is maintained for appellate review, and that a public copy is filed and available for public review that has the minimum redactions necessary to protect sealable information.
+This rule is designed to ensure that the assigned Judge receives in chambers a confidential copy of the unredacted and complete document, annotated to identify which portions are sealable, that a separate unredacted and sealed copy is maintained for appellate review, and that a redacted copy is filed and available information.